25prabhu10/notes/docs/Concepts/Databases/Redis.md

 1. Strings: Redis strings are the most basic Redis data type, representing a sequence of bytes
    - Binary-safe Strings

-   - "binary-safe" means that the string can contain any type of data represented as a string: PNG images or serialized objects, for example.
+   - "binary-safe" means that the string can contain any type of data represented as a string: PNG images or serialized objects, for example

 2. Lists: Redis lists are lists of strings sorted by insertion order
    - Like linked lists